Dru Yoga Classes

 (online, via Zoom)

-This course will start on 16th October, 2024.
-There will be 6 weekly classes, ending on 20th November, 2024.
+This course will start on 4th December, 2024.
+There will be 6 weekly classes, ending on 22nd January, 2025.
+Please note that there will be no classes on 25th December or 1st January.

 My Dru Yoga classes are suitable for all abilities.
 No one is too inflexible, too overweight, too old or too unfit!
 You don’t have to tie yourself in knots or stand on your head, and you don’t have to be female!